 The beach at Lake Glenville near Cashiers was nicely upgraded a few years ago.
 Amenities at the Pines Recreation Area include a protected swimming area, sandy beach, fishing pier, picnic tables, vault toilets and parking.
 And it's fully handicap accessible.
 There are no lifeguards or concessions.
 Pets, glass containers and alcoholic beverages not allowed.
 Free admission.
 From Highway 107 in Glenville, take Pine Creek Road two miles to "Pines Recreation Area" on the left.
 You can also rent a pontoon boat at Signal Ridge Marina to explore some more secluded beaches along one of the islands in the lake.
 It's about 75 miles southwest of Asheville.
 Read more about Lake Glenville.

 Just 12 miles from downtown Asheville is Lake Powhatan in Pisgah National Forest (near the NC Arboretum and Blue Ridge Parkway).
 The small lake has a sandy beach with a lifeguard, and it's adjacent to the popular Bent Creek mountain biking trails.
-This is a popular camping spot as well.
+This is a popular camping and glamping spot as well.
 It's open every day 10 AM-8 PM.
 If you are not a camper, there's a $2/person day use fee.
 No pets on the beach.
 Bring your snacks and drinks since there are no concessions.
 Also find an easy hiking trail around the lake.
 Read more.

 The Rumbling Bald Resort on Lake Lure has a private beach for their overnight guests in their rental homes and villas.
 Find plenty of amenities and options for fun in the water.
 Beach chairs, umbrellas, paddleboards and kayaks available to rent.
 Nearby find a lazy river and two outdoor pools.
 Read more about them.